maxan98/infr_scripts/README.md

 # infr_scripts
 Sorry network is private.
 Enjoy passwords
-For own use only NAGOVNLYACHIL.
+For own use only ***NAGOVNYACHIL***.
 Auto create VM and full configure it + auto port forward and DNS setup for previously created VM on mikrotik.